farazsth98/ctf-png-chunksize-fixer/README.md

 # CTF PNG Critical Chunk Size Fixer

 This is a tool I created intended to be used in forensics challenges for CTFs where you are given a corrupted PNG file.
-After using a tool such as `pngcheck`, if there are critical chunks with incorrect sizes defined, then this tool will automatically go through each critical chunk and fix their sizes automatically for you.
+After using a tool such as `pngcheck`, if there are critical chunks with incorrect sizes defined, then this tool will automatically go through each critical chunk and fix their sizes for you.

 ## Getting Started